OsamaFahim/HTML_parser_using_Cpp/README.md

      sudo apt-get update
      sudo apt-get install libopencv-dev
      ```
+     **Windows**:
+     Method is described below for setting up OpenCv on Windows

 3. **Test Files**: Place your text files in the `Test_files` folder for parsing and processing.
 4. **Images**: Place images in the `Images` folder to be processed and detected.